 Protecting Children’s Future: The ULIP will provide a guaranteed death benefit to the spouse and children if the investor, in case of an unforeseen event which leads to the demise of him/her.
 In such a way, the investor’s child’s future will not get affected in his/her absence.

 Transparent structure: one of the most important features of a ULIPs is that it allows its investors to keep track of his/her investment portfolio.
 Additionally, it intimates the investor about the percentage of premium that is invested along with the charges levied regularly.
-We suggest our readers to be updated on the value and number of fund units that you hold.
+We suggest our readers be updated on the value and number of fund units that you hold.

 Choose Your Investment Mix: Adding on more to the list of its benefits, one can decide the various fund options, based on the risk-taking appetite, when choosing a Unit Linked Insurance Plan.
 If any of the investors wish to gain higher returns and have the capacity to take higher risks for the same, (s)he can choose to invest in an equity fund.
 Hence, if (s)he wins, (s)he earns big.
 Also, if the investor wishes to take the lesser risk and are satisfied with medium to low returns, (S)he can choose to invest in a debt fund.
-ULIPs also provide hybrid funds which suit an individual investor's needs.
+ULIPs also provide hybrid funds that suit an individual investor's needs.

 Rider options for additional coverage: ULIPs also provide rider options for additional coverage.
 This is done due to take care of your loved ones, along with investment benefits.
 The rider options like accidental death rider, critical illness rider, and term rider, the investor can rest assured that ULIPs not only take care of his/her insurance needs but are also beneficial for his/her family.